sassoftware/viya4-ark/download_pod_logs/README.md

 ### Controlling Log Size

-Including the `-t` or `--tail` option limits the recent log lines returned to the provided number if the log line count exceeds the requested limit.
-By default, `25,000` log lines are returned.
+The `-t` or `--tail` option limits the recent log lines returned to the provided number.
+By default, 25,000 log lines are returned.
+The following example limits the returned log lines to 1000.

 **Note**: The `sas` namespace used in the example should be replaced with the namespace containing your SAS deployment.